-Falling asleep can be a challenge, especially when you’re habitually lying awake late into the night.
+Falling asleep can be a challenge, especially when you're habitually lying awake late into the night.
+You may experience trouble falling asleep fast when you drink caffeine before bed, are stressed out, or have a sleep disorder.
 In a different blog, we talked about four healthy sleep tips that can help you create long-term habits.
 Sometimes, you just need to know how to go to sleep fast when stress, life changes, or minor sleep disorders make you take the long route to dreamland.
 We’ve explored eight research-backed tips to fall asleep fast.
 They’re easy, effective…and some are fun.

 How Can I Fall Asleep Faster?

 Everyone has asked this question at least once in their life.
 Sleep experts have conducted studies to figure out how insomniacs can fall asleep faster.
 The answers vary from relaxing activities to more surprising methods, like not trying to fall asleep.
 Try these sleep tips to find what works for you:

 Some sleep experts recommend trying to stay awake as long as you can.
 We were surprised by this.
 When you think about it, pressuring yourself to fall asleep quickly can make things worse.
 Make yourself work to stay awake, or at least to keep your eyes open.
 A small study found that people who had trouble falling asleep achieved sleep faster if they tried to keep their eyes open as long as possible.

 Try reading a book before you fall asleep.
 Challenge yourself to reach the end of the chapter when you start to feel drowsy.
 Avoid suspenseful stories that might keep you awake longer with exciting cliffhangers.